 Moxa- Another Way of Treating Acupuncture Points

 If ever you walk into our clinic and notice a light smoky smell, don’t worry, it just means that moxa has been used in one of our treatment rooms.
 Moxa is one of the least-known but most effective methods of treating in Chinese and Japanese medicine.
-It is especially valuable in helping damaged parts of the body to fully repair and recover.

 What is Moxa?

 Moxa is made by drying, crushing and sifting the leaves of a special herb (Artemisia argyi).
 The use of moxa is an important part of any acupuncture training, and we use it in most acupuncture treatments we perform at our clinic.

 There are said to be over 50 methods of using moxa, but the main techniques we use are:

 - ‘Rice-grain’ moxa, where we stand up a piece of extra-high quality moxa the size and shape of a small grain of rice on an acupuncture point.
 The moxa is lit with a special incense stick, it smoulders for a few seconds, then is extinguished just above the skin, so that a light warm penetrates into the acupuncture point and body.
 The more rice-grain moxa pieces are used on the point, the deeper the warmth penetrates into the body.
 Rice-grain moxa is used to treat acupuncture points.

 - ‘Cone moxa’ uses a roughly a teaspoon of high quality moxa shaped into a cone.
 This is also placed on an acupuncture point, lit, smoulders down, and is removed when a slight warmth is felt.
 (See the picture at beginning of this article.)
 Cone moxa is often used to adjust a treatment.